alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2017-05-31-using-create_specs-to-refactor-puppet.md

 ## Refactoring task
 The hypothetical refactoring task is to split the module into separate classes, ntp::install, ntp::configure, ntp::service and ntp::params.

 However, in order to simulate a real refactoring task, I deliberately inserted a bug as well.
-It is a bug that will not break compilation, but stop Puppet from running.
-The reader may or may not choose to spend a moment trying to find it before continuing.
+It is a bug that will not break compilation, but it will stop Puppet from running.
+The reader may choose to spend a moment trying to find the bug before continuing.

 ~~~ puppet
 # init.pp